Campusoft/knowledge_base/mobile/Flutter/Flutter.md

 Many widgets use a GestureDetector to provide optional callbacks for other widgets.
 For example, the IconButton, ElevatedButton, and FloatingActionButton widgets have onPressed() callbacks that are triggered when the user taps the widget.

+Material design applications typically react to touches with ink splash effects.
+The InkWell class implements this effect and can be used in place of a GestureDetector for handling taps.

 # Assets

 Flutter apps can include both code and assets (sometimes called resources).
 An asset is a file that is bundled and deployed with your app, and is accessible at runtime.
 Common types of assets include static data (for example, JSON files), configuration files, icons, and images (JPEG, WebP, GIF, animated WebP/GIF, PNG, BMP, and WBMP).